Implementing Strongly-Specified Functions with the refine

 And the extracted code is just as straightforward.

-Same as pop and push, it is possible to add extra information in the
+, it is possible to add extra information in the

-type of head, namely the returned value of head is indeed the firt value
+, namely the returned value of head

-of l.
+of l

 refine (match proj1_sig l as l'